danielmarschall/filter_foundry/Filter Factory Compatibility.md

 In Filter Foundry, the function rnd(a,b) retrieves a random number in "realtime"; therefore, if the seed is changed via rst(i), there is an immediate effect on the next call of the rnd(a,b) function.

-For example, following filter would generate an one-colored picture without any randomness:
+For example, the following filter would generate an one-colored picture without any randomness:
         R: rst(123), rnd(0,255)
         G: rnd(0,255)
         B: rnd(0,255)